MaterializeInc/materialize/doc/developer/design/20230126_designs_reviews.md

 * Ember's design process follows Rust's process, but is less formal.

 One alternative is to not change the current design doc process and leave it as-is, which defaults to engineers creating designs in Notion.
-The benefit is that we don't add (percieved) overhead, at the expense of the problems mentioned here.
+The benefit is that we don't add (perceived) overhead, but at the expense of the problems mentioned here.
 Specifically, it doesn't capture discussions well, and does not permit external users to understand design choices.

 ## RFC-style process